MHM-lab/MHM-lab.github.io/_pages/moving_to_tuebingen.md

 2) [German language courses at the University](https://uni-tuebingen.de/en/international/welcome-center/guide-for-international-researchers/german-language-courses/)
 <br>
 <br>
 Tübingen is a beautiful German town which is visible everywhere.
 Sometimes you have to fill in more forms than you would want to and some shops prefer your payment in paper.
+I would have to lie and I don't like that, the bureaucratic processes in German can be a pain.
+Many Germans call it their collective national sport, which is only second to football.
 However, these inconveniences are paid back through a very relaxing attitude and a very good vibe in town.
 People smile a lot and seem generally to be very content.
 <br>
 <br>
 When you work in science, German is not a requirement.
 However, some of the social life happens in German.
 Thus, it is good to learn it a bit, but many people like it a lot in Tübingen although they are not fluent in German.